Hadamard Random Forest: Reconstructing real-valued quantum states with exponential reduction in measurement settings: Results

-\runinsec{Experiments} We demonstrate the HRF method and compare its performance and runtime scaling with that of standard FQST in the Pauli basis on \texttt{ibm\_fez}, the latest IBM~Heron~r2 superconducting quantum processor. \Cref{f:hardware-result}~(e) shows the readout and native two-qubit gate (CZ) error rates.
-We select a 10~qubit chain from the device to ensure a lower readout error, which is the dominant error source.
+We demonstrate the HRF method and compare its performance and runtime scaling with standard FQST in the Pauli basis on \texttt{ibm\_fez}, the latest IBM~Heron~r2 superconducting quantum processor. \Cref{f:hardware-result}~(e) shows the readout and native two-qubit gate (CZ) error rates.
+We select a 10-qubit chain from the device to ensure a lower readout error, which is the dominant error source.
 The real-valued quantum states were generated using the hardware-efficient ansatz~\citep{kandala2017hardware}, but the gate set is limited to $R_y(\theta_j)$ rotation gates on each qubit and $\text{CNOT}_{j,j+1}$ on adjacent qubits.
 To minimize the influence of two-qubit gate errors, we use a constant shallow depth state preparation circuit $U_{\text{prep.}}$ that consists of $4$ layers of $R_y$ gates and $4(N_\mathrm{q}-1)$ pair-wise $\text{CNOT}$ gates inside.
-We use measurement error mitigation for both the FQST and HRF experiments by inversion of an assignment matrix~\citep{nation2021scalable}.
+We use measurement error mitigation for the FQST and HRF experiments by inversion of an assignment matrix~\citep{nation2021scalable}.
 We adopt the $X_{+}X_{-}$ dynamical decoupling sequence~\citep{tripathi2022suppression, niu2022effects, ezzell2023dynamical} to suppress decoherence during qubit idling time.

 For FQST cases, we reconstruct the density matrix $\rho$ up to 5~qubits by measuring $3^{N_\mathrm{q}}$ global observables with $N_\mathrm{samp.}=10^4$ samples for each observable.
 The 5~qubit FQST experiment takes about $\SI{10}{\minute}$ to measure $3^5=243$ observables on \texttt{ibm\_fez}.
-In contrast, HRF requires only $\SI{18}{\second}$ of sampling time.
+In contrast, HRF requires only $\SI{18}{\second}$ of sampling time for the same problem size.
 The experiments were performed sequentially without interruption from periodic calibrations.
 Thus, the total running time, including error mitigation overhead, accurately reflects the circuit execution time, providing a faithful measure of the protocol's efficiency and the experimental resources required.